KFXD: History

 KFXD's first broadcasting station license, as KFAU, was issued in July 1922 to the Boise High School in Boise, Idaho.
 However, at this time the school already had extensive experience in radio activities, including broadcasting.

-Following the entrance of the United States into World War One in 1917, the high school was selected as one of the sites to be used for training Signal Corps radio operators.
+Following the entrance of the United States into World War I in 1917, the high school was selected as one of the sites to be used for training Signal Corps radio operators.
 After the end of the war, a ban on civilian radio stations was lifted, and in early 1920 the school was issued a license to operate a "Technical and Training School" station, with the call sign 7YA.
 This station was under the oversight of Harry E. Redeker, one of the school's teachers.
 Initially it only had a radiotelegraph transmitter, which limited it to Morse code transmissions.
 In addition to providing technical training for students, the station was active as a "relay station" retransmitting messages from amateur radio stations, and in 1921 the American Radio Relay League's QST magazine described 7YA as "one of our best relay stations on the route to the east".

 Initially, there were no formal restrictions for which radio station license categories could make broadcasts intended for the general public.
 In 1921, 7YA added a 5-watt homemade radiotelephone transmitter, and began a limited schedule of broadcasts, consisting of "classroom work, news and market reports".
 However, effective December 1, 1921, the Department of Commerce, which regulated U.S. radio at this time, adopted a regulation that stations making broadcasts intended for the general public now had to hold a Limited Commercial license.
-On July 18, 1922 the school was issued its first broadcasting station license, with the call letters KFAU, assigned to "Boise High School, independent school district of Boise City".
+On July 18, 1922, the school was issued its first broadcasting station license, with the call letters KFAU, assigned to "Boise High School, independent school district of Boise City".
 This authorized operation on both the 360 meter (833 kHz) "entertainment" wavelength and the 485 meter (619 kHz) "market and weather report" wavelength.
 KFAU was Idaho's third broadcasting station authorization, and its call sign was randomly assigned from an alphabetic roster of available call letters.
 (7YA's license continued to be active, although now limited to training activities and relay work).
 KFAU's studio was located underneath the stage at the high school.

 Harry Redeker continued as KFAU's station manager until he left the school's faculty in 1928.
 That fall the school decided to sell the station to C. G. Phillips and Frank L. Hill, doing business as the Boise Broadcasting Station, and the call letters were changed to KIDO.

 In the 1930s or early 1940s the station purchased property at the end of Wylie Lane to construct a station and antenna.
 The station later moved to studios and offices on the 5th floor of the Owyee Plaza Hotel.